metadriverse/metadrive/documentation/README.md

  [Top-down Renderer](top_down_render.ipynb)
 ```

 The second way can not refer to subtitle.

-### Execution some cells when building doc
+### Execution some files when building doc

-The doc is set to disable executing all cells.
+The doc is set to disable executing all `.ipynb`.
-For enabling executing certain cells or a file, set in file metadata:
+For enabling executing certain files, set in the file metadata with:

 ```python
 {
     "mystnb": {